marcoalkema/form_validations/README.md

 1. Clone this repo
 2. Run `npm install` to install dependencies.
 3. Run `npm start` to build and open widget in browser.

-4. Alternatively, run 'npm run watch' to use webpack-dev-server
+4. Alternatively, run `npm run watch` to use webpack-dev-server